wethod/learning-center-source/content/external-costs/index.md

 ---
 ## Overview

-In this section, you can see the yearly external cost distribution of all your projects.
-The monthly external cost is calculated as follow:

-Ordered value is distributed on each month based on the period they cover, in particular:
+In this section you can see the yearly distribution for all your projects' external costs.
+The amount ordered by projects is dispalyed month by month based on the period they cover, in particular:

-* Orders value follow the "Period of Supply", for example: an Order of 3k with the period from January to June will weigh 500 each month from January to June.
+* Orders' value follows the orders' "Period of Supply", for example: an order of 3.000 with a period from January to June will weigh 500 on each month from January to June
-* Travels value follows the departure and return date of each Travel (if the travel is a one-way trip all costs will go on the departure date).
+* Travels' value follows the departure and return date of each Travel (if the travel is a one-way trip then all costs will weigh on the departure date).

-[External costs](http://support.wethod.com/budget/index/) that are not covered by Orders or Travels are distributed follows the [production plan](http://support.wethod.com/finance/index/#production-plan) of each project, for example: if a project has a value of 10K with 3K planned to be produced in January and 7K planned to be produced in February, we can also say that you planned to order 30% in January and 70% in February.
+[External costs](http://support.wethod.com/budget/index/) that are not covered by Orders or Travels are distributed following the [production plan](http://support.wethod.com/finance/index/#production-plan) of their project, for example: if a project has a value of 10.000 with 3.000 planned to be produced in January and 7.000 planned to be produced in February, we can also say that you planned to order 30% in January and 70% in February.
 So the remaining external costs will contribute by 30% to January’s external costs and by 70% to February’s external costs.

 {{< note title="Note" >}}
 **For a completed project (that is a project with last project status equal to 0) only ordered value is considered.
 This way you can have a more accurate look at the costs implied in your projects.**